Companies Work Toward Lease Accounting Standards Compliance as Deadline Arrives

 "Some organizations have something of a grace period if they have a non-calendar year-end or are a non-public business entity that applies U.S. GAAP, but nevertheless with system implementation alone likely to take four to six months or longer, many of these companies will also be facing a race against time," KPMG said.

-KPMG found that just three percent of companies had fully completed their lease accounting compliance project, and 67 percent indicated that they were not on track due to challenges they were facing.
-Just under half of the respondents — 44 percent — had completed a lease inventory and only a quarter had completed an accounting assessment.
+KPMG found that just 3% of companies had fully completed their lease accounting compliance project, and 67% indicated that they were not on track due to challenges they were facing.
+Just under half of the respondents — 44% — had completed a lease inventory and only a quarter had completed an accounting assessment.